“The world changes. This is the biggest problem in markets.” – Bill Miller, former chairmen of Legg Mason Capital Management

 - Events that impact supply chains, transportation, oil/energy prices, food supply, and the global financial system seem to have the most impact on market returns.

-- Gold, U.S. Treasuries, and the U.S, Dollar have typically held up well during global conflicts.
+- Gold, U.S. Treasuries, and the U.S, Dollar have typically held up well during geopolitical conflicts.

-In my opinion, most geopolitical events are non-tradable.
+In my opinion, most geopolitical events aren’t tradable.
 If you’re freaking out about what could happen to your portfolio, it’s a strong sign you’re taking too much risk.